-Verbal and non- verbal This is a measure of the student's ability to express themselves verbally and non- verbally to include written form.
-A student should be able to deliver: Communication Skills written and oral assignments that follow prescriptive standards and style; written work/oral presentation proficiency that meets Joint Operational Staff Officer requirements using grammatically correct English language; written and oral assignments that exercise proper terminology and use of vocabulary.
-Organizational This a measure of the student's ability to plan and organise individual and team tasks whether assigned as a task leader or acting as a member of a team.
-A student should demonstrate the ability to: Organisational Skills plan and organise the tasks and delegate when in position of authority; take appropriate action without being prompted by peers or faculty; develop clear priorities and apply time management in both individual work and syndicate work/assignments.
+This is a measure of the student's ability to express themselves verbally and non-verbally to include written form.
+Verbal and non- A student should be able to deliver: verbal Communication Skills written and oral assignments that follow prescriptive standards and style; written work/oral presentation proficiency that meets Joint Operational Staff Officer requirements using grammatically correct English language; written and oral assignments that exercise proper terminology and use of vocabulary.
+This a measure of the student's ability to plan and organise individual and team tasks whether assigned as a task leader or acting as a member of a team.
+Organisational A student should demonstrate the ability to: Skills • plan and organise the tasks and delegate when in position of authority; take appropriate action without being prompted by peers or faculty; develop clear priorities and apply time management in both individual work and syndicate work/assignments.
 This is a measure of the student's personal relations and interactions with other students and faculty.
-Relational Behaviour is demonstrated by: Relational Behaviour clear and respectable cooperation with others, regardless of cultural, religious, or social experience or bias; the ability to modify personal behaviour appropriately and proportionately to circumstances; the ability to adapt to the corresponding environment in order to improve personal cultural and social awareness whilst enhancing the multinational diversity that enriches life-long relationships.
+Relational Behaviour is demonstrated by: Relational Behaviour clear and respectable cooperation with others, regardless of cultural, religious, or social experience or bias; the shility to modify personal behaviour appropriately and proportionately to Bellaviour the ability to modify personal behaviour appropriately and proportionately to circumstances; the ability to adapt to the corresponding environment in order to improve personal cultural and social awareness whilst enhancing the multinational diversity that enriches life-long relationships.